 For some problems, you might want output from an optimization algorithm at each iteration.
 For example, you might want to find the sequence of points that the algorithm computes and plot those points.
 To do so, create an output function that the optimization function calls at each iteration.
 See Output Function and Plot Function Syntax for details and syntax.

-This section shows the solver-based approach to output functions.
+This example uses the solver-based approach for output functions.
 For the problem-based approach, see Output Function for Problem-Based Optimization.

-Generally, the solvers that can employ an output function are the ones that can take nonlinear functions as inputs.
-You can determine which solvers can have an output function by looking in the Options section of function reference pages.
+Generally, the solvers that employ an output function can take nonlinear functions as inputs.
+You can determine which solvers can use an output function by looking in the Options section of function reference pages.

 This example shows how to use an output function to monitor the

 fmincon solution process for solving a constrained nonlinear optimization problem.
-The output function does the following at the end of each
+At the end of each

 Plot the current point.

-Store the current point and its corresponding objective function value in a variable called
+Store the current point and its corresponding objective function value in a variable named

-history, and store the current search direction in a variable called
+history, and store the current search direction in a variable named

 searchdir.
 The search direction is a vector that points in the direction from the current point to the next one.